mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 			- He peaks under the tent cover and sees unwounded bodies on the ground around the tent, and Setre + team with a cloth around their mouths pulling them out.
 			- He gets a cloth around his mouth and goes to help them
 			- "WHERE HAVE YOU BEEN?!"
-			- Setre tells him that Casra and Lissa fled to the northern shore and that the battle was
+			- Setre tells him that Casra and Shinna fled to the northern shore and that the battle was
 			- Lin interrupts them asking for help getting down
 			- Setre goes for Linyu, Kipnu goes for Cas and Lis